The following review appears in The Washington Post’s 2018 Fall Dining Guide.

-This review appears in The Washington Post’s 2017 Fall Dining Guide as No. 6 on Tom’s Top 10.
+This review originally appeared in The Washington Post’s 2017 Fall Dining Guide as No. 6 on Tom’s Top 10.

 Top 10 reasons you want to explore the one-of-a-kind, no-reservations Philippine storefront in Columbia Heights: